Javets70/iitm_notes/docs/MLT/WEEK 6/Regression.md

 which increases the overall eigenvalues and hence reducing the trace of the matrix , which in turn decreases MSE.

+### Types of Cross Validation
+Three commonly used techniques for cross-validation are as follows:

+- Training-Validation Split: The training set is randomly divided into a training set and a validation set, typically in an 80:20 ratio.
+Among various $\lambda$ values, the one that yields the lowest error is selected.
+- K-Fold Cross Validation: The training set is partitioned into K equallysized parts.
+The model is trained K times, each time using K-1 parts as the training set and the remaining part as the validation set.
+The $\lambda$ value that leads to the lowest average error is chosen.
+- Leave-One-Out Cross Validation: The model is trained using all but one sample in the training set, and the left-out sample is used for validation.
+This process is repeated for each sample in the dataset.
+The optimal
+$\lambda$ is determined based on the average error across all iterations.

 ## Bayesian Modeling for Linear Regression

 ??? question "What are conjugate priors?"